Wooli, New South Wales

-Wooli is a small coastal town in the Northern Rivers region of New South Wales, roughly 12 km southeast of Grafton and 685 km north of Sydney.
+Wooli is a small coastal town in the Northern Rivers region of New South Wales, roughly 12km southeast of Grafton and 685km north of Sydney.
 It is located on a peninsula in-between the Pacific Ocean and the Wooli Wooli River, between the Yuraygir National Park and the Solitary Islands Marine Park.
-It is known as a fishing spot, particularly among anglers.
+It is well known as a fishing spot, particularly among anglers., which causes much of the town's economy to be based around fishing.

+Wooli is connected to the Pacific Motorway by Wooli Road which also connects the town to nearby Minnie Water and Digger's Camp.
+The town is reliant on the nearby town of Grafton for essential services such as secondary education and medical services.

+Toponymy

+The name "Wooli" comes from the name of the river, the Wooli Wooli, which flows out into the sea, which positions part of the town on a peninsula.
+The name of the river, however means "2 Waters" or "Water Water" in the now extinct Yaygir language.

 History

-Before colonisation, the area currently comprising Wooli was part of the traditional lands of the Yaygirr people.
+Before colonization, the area currently comprising Wooli was part of the traditional lands of the Yaygirr people.
 After settlement, the town's economy mainly revolved around fishing, lobster trapping, oyster farming and boat building.